learn-co-curriculum/phase-0-javascript-events-acting-on-events-lab/README.md

 Finally, implement the code needed to prevent the dodger from escaping off the right-hand side.
 How can we check whether the _right_ edge of the dodger has reached the _right_ edge of the game field?
-(You'll need to keep in mind that the dodger is 40px wide.)
+(Keep in mind that the dodger is 40px wide.)

 Once you've completed the work to get the tests to pass, the last step is to "try out" your application.
 Make sure it works the way you expect in the